🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 Key takeaway: Prediction markets have zero house edge and let you trade on anything from elections to crypto prices.
 Sports betting is controlled by bookmakers who build in a 5-15% margin.
 For skilled analysts, prediction markets offer fundamentally better economics.

-At first glance, prediction markets and sports betting appear nearly identical: you commit capital in hopes of a favourable outcome.
-Yet beneath that surface similarity lies a fundamentally distinct architecture, with divergent fee structures, profit mechanics, and regulatory frameworks.
+At first glance, prediction markets and sports betting appear nearly identical: you commit capital in anticipation of a specific result.
+However, they operate through fundamentally distinct mechanisms, each with its own cost structure, profit potential, and legal standing.

 How Odds Are Set

-Sports betting: A bookmaker establishes the odds, embedding a margin (colloquially known as "vig" or "juice") ranging from 5-15%.
-The bookmaker secures profit independent of which outcome occurs, since the odds themselves are deliberately skewed to favour the house.
+Sports betting: A bookmaker establishes the odds and incorporates a profit margin (known as "vig" or "juice") ranging from 5-15%.
+The bookmaker secures profit independent of which outcome occurs because the odds favour the house systematically.

-Prediction markets: Market participants establish prices through continuous buying and selling activity.
+Prediction markets: Market participants establish prices through their collective buying and selling activity.
 No inherent house advantage exists.
-Platforms typically levy a modest transaction fee (usually 1-2%), yet the underlying prices remain unbiased.
-This creates opportunity for informed traders to achieve sustainable returns.
+The venue typically deducts a modest trading commission (usually 1-2%), yet the prices themselves reflect fair value.
+This creates opportunities for informed participants to achieve sustainable gains.

 Market Coverage